-Rain changed to snow around daybreak and the 1.8" that accumulated was not only the first measurable snow of the winter (the latest date on record), but the largest accumulation as well.
-(Through 2021, this is the last time an inch or more of snow fell on this date.)
+Rain changed to snow around daybreak, and the 1.8" that accumulated was not only the first measurable snow of the winter (the latest date on record), but the largest accumulation as well.
+(Until 2022, this was the last time an inch or more of snow fell on this date.)

 Although it was just 1.03", today's rainfall was enough to set a record for the date (breaking the record from 1870).
 Only three other dates have had less precipitation for their daily record: 0.86" on Sept.
 9, 1904; 0.91" on April 29, 1909; and 1.02" on June 8, 1900.

 This was the only day between Jan.
 3 and Feb.
 17 that was completely above freezing (high/low of 42°/35°).